Environmental issues in China: General overview of the environmental policy

 After the 2007 address, polluting industries continued to receive inexpensive access to land, water, electricity, oil, and bank loans, while market-oriented measures, such as surcharges on fuel and coal, were not considered by the government despite their proven success in other countries.
 The significant influence of corruption was also a hindrance to effective enforcement, as local authorities ignored orders and hampered the effectiveness of central decisions.
-In response to a challenging environmental situation, President Hu Jintao implemented the "Green G.D.P." project, whereby China's gross domestic product was adjusted to compensate for negative environmental effects; however, the program lost official influence in spring 2007 due to the confronting nature of the data.
-The project's lead researcher claimed that provincial leaders terminated the program, stating "Officials do not like to be lined up and told how they are not meeting the leadership’s goals ...
+In response to a challenging environmental situation, General Secretary of the Chinese Communist Party Hu Jintao implemented the "Green G.D.P." project, whereby China's gross domestic product was adjusted to compensate for negative environmental effects; however, the program lost official influence in spring 2007 due to the confronting nature of the data.
+The project's lead researcher claimed that provincial leaders terminated the program, stating "Officials do not like to be lined up and told how they are not meeting the leadership's goals ...
 They found it difficult to accept this."

 China included the target of achieving Ecological civilization in its constitution, but there are some concerns about implementation.

-In March 2014, CPC General Secretary Xi Jinping "declared war" on pollution during the opening of the National People's Congress.
+In March 2014, CCP General Secretary Xi Jinping "declared war" on pollution during the opening of the National People's Congress.
 After extensive debate lasting nearly two years, the parliament approved a new environmental law in April.
 The new law empowers environmental enforcement agencies with great punitive power, defines areas which require extra protection, and gives independent environmental groups more ability to operate in the country.
 The new articles of the law specifically address air pollution, and call for additional government oversight.
 Lawmaker Xin Chunying called the law "a heavy blow [in the fight against] our country's harsh environmental realities, and an important systemic construct".
 Three previous versions of the bill were voted down.
 The bill is the first revision to the environmental protection law since 1989.

 In 2019, it launched the Belt and Road Initiative International Green Development Coalition.

 In 2020, Chinese Communist Party general secretary Xi Jinping announced that China aims to peak emissions before 2030 and go carbon-neutral by 2060 in accordance with the Paris climate accord.
 According to Climate Action Tracker, if accomplished it would lower the expected rise in global temperature by 0.2 - 0.3 degrees - "the biggest single reduction ever estimated by the Climate Action Tracker".

 In September 2021 Xi Jinping announced that China will not build "coal-fired power projects abroad".
 The decision can be "pivotal" in reducing emissions.
 The Belt and Road Initiative did not include financing such projects already in the first half of 2021.

 During COP26 the United States and China agreed on a framework to reduce GHG emission by co-operating on different measures, including lowering the use of methane, phasing down the use of coal and increasing protection of forests.